Performance Racing Technology

 Modern manufacturing techniques have improved quality of race radiators

 The better race radiator manufacturers employ all the modern technology to produce a durable, effective and cost efficient product.
 Lean Manufacturing improves speed and reduces waste.
 Toyota Motor Company has pioneered Lean Manufacturing, and it has become the standard for many industries.
-Six Sigma Quality techniques originated in the aerospace industry are used to prevent defects further.
+Six Sigma Quality techniques originated in the aerospace industry and are used to prevent defects further.
 Each process is tested scientifically for possible failures and failures are prevented rather than being repaired.
 Manufacturers like C&R Racing use Computer Aided Drafting and Computerized Numerical Control to achieve tolerances of .005" to be maintained providing complete repeatability and reliability.

 Furnace brazed cores ensure peak performance for years and eliminates the need for epoxy.
 Moreover, aggressive fin counts for all applications assure maximum cooling.
 Aggressive fin counts are more expensive and are therefore not used widely in the industry, but Griffin Radiator Company’s racing experience has determined that it maximizes cooling capacity for the hard to cool applications.

 Radiators (coolers) offer the advantage of taking the heat to the air.
 With air-cooled engines, we must transport the air to the heat.
-A disadvantage Porsche had overcome with clever ducting until engine power (heat) began to compete with
+A disadvantage Porsche had overcome with clever ducting until engine power (heat) began to compete with aerodynamics and loss of power from trying to pump air.
+More can be said about the wicked aerodynamic consequences of managing a medium that we cannot see or feel, and at very high velocity becomes the density of molasses.

 Never mount radiators or coolers without rubber support to absorb vibrations and chassis twist.
 Solid mounted radiators will crack in short order.